RodenPaul86/CoVid-HQ/README.md

 ## Features

 - Ad free.
-- All current country stats.
+- All current stats for different countries.
 - Map with recovered and deceased stats.
 - Health news.